 —Therese Hagemeister, Director of Enrollment Management, Villa Duchesne and Oak Hill School

-- “Academy of the Sacred Heart is a school that is synonomous with academic excellence.
+- “Academy of the Sacred Heart is a school that is synonymous with academic excellence.
 We see this excellence in the students who come to CBC.
 These are students who are prepared academically for the rigorous environment of our Honors Program.
 However, more impressive is the fact that these young men have immersed themselves in the total CBC experience.
 They exemplify the brotherhood and community that CBC expects from our young men.”

-—Jim Brockman, Director of Admissions, CBC High School
+—Jim Brockman, Vice President, CBC High School

 To begin the admissions process, please submit an inquiry and we will contact you with further information.